 Anyone who’s done some user research knows how easy it is for a participant to accidentally stumble off track if the tasks aren’t written well.
 A misunderstood phrase or an overlooked question can sometimes derail a participant in completely unexpected ways—and if they are testing in a remote, unmoderated environment, there’s no way to get them back on track other than by writing a solid study plan in the first place.

-Testing out your study
+Testing out your script

 The UserTesting Research Team has learned that one of the key ingredients of a great study is performing a dry run of your script.
 (This is sometimes known as a “pilot test” as well.)
-Just one participant goes through the study, and then the team watches the video noting any possible challenges the participant encountered or ways the script could be improved.
+Just one participant goes through the test plan, and then the team watches the video noting any possible challenges the participant encountered or ways the script could be improved.

 A successful dry run is one in which: